A-Sathvik/JPEG-compression/README.md

-# System Development Life Cycle of Image Compression algorithm
+# System Development Life Cycle of image compression algorithm
 ## Phases
 ### Planning:
 * Defining the scope of the system